AvneeshSarwate/SkipStep/readme.txt

 ___________________________

-phrase.play with channel arguments coded and working
+phrase.play with channel arguments coded and mostly working
-	need to refactor MultiLoop2.py and LooperBackendMulti.ck to work with multiple metronome
+	have not tested channel arguments with piano mode need to refactor MultiLoop2.py and LooperBackendMulti.ck to work with multiple metronome